APKLab/APKLab/README.md

   `"apklab.apkSignerPath": "/home/oozer/downloads/uber-apk-signer-1.1.0.jar"`

+- **`apklab.jadxDirPath`**: Full Path of `jadx-x.y.z` dir.
+If you're using different version of it, change it like:

+  `"apklab.jadxDirPath": "/home/oozer/downloads/jadx-1.1.0"`

 ## Contribution Guide

   For bug report, feature request or simply discussing an idea, please open an issue [here](https://github.com/Surendrajat/APKLab/issues).
 PRs are always welcome.